 It’s the most wonderful time of the year… to save energy!
 OK, this might seem like a tall order.
-After all, the holidays wouldn’t be the same without the extra cooking and baking, the house guests, the strings of lights and illuminated yard decorations.
-Regrettably, all of these traditional trimmings typically lead to a spike in your electric bill come January.
-But never fear – we have some ideas to help you cut energy costs without cutting corners.
+After all, the holidays wouldn’t be the same without the extra cooking and baking and illuminated decorations.
+Regrettably, these traditions lead to a spike in your electric bill come January.
+But never fear – these tips will help you trim energy costs without cutting corners.
 You and your guests can enjoy a season that’s merry and bright without breaking the bank.

 1. “LED” your little lights shine.

 LED holiday lights use up to 90% less electricity than standard incandescent lights.
 Although the initial cost of LED light strings is higher, they are sturdier and last up to 10x longer.
 Also, LED bulbs are cooler to the touch than incandescent bulbs, posing less risk of fire.

 Use a timer for your lights.
 This will ensure that you don’t forget to turn them off when they can’t be enjoyed (i.e. late at night or during daylight hours).
 Consequently, you can end up saving a bundle on electricity.

 Even when switched off, your electrical décor still consumes small amounts of electricity.
 Curb the waste by plugging all of your decorations into power strips.
 When you switch off the strip, all of your lighted paraphernalia will stop draining electricity from the wall outlet.